_______

 has been used in classrooms.

-Poems About Life: Copyright © 2010-2012 Ken Sanes.
+Poems About Life: Copyright © 2010-2014 Ken Sanes.

-All work by Ken Sanes is on file with the U.S.
+is on file with the U.S.

 Copyright Office.

-The short poems by others, on the website, are out of copyright.
+The short poems by others on the website are out of copyright.

 |